-I have taken part in quite a few local fell races over the last few years this sky running thing is new to me.
+I have taken part in quite a few local fell races over the last few years, but this sky running thing is new to me.
 When a friend told me they had signed up for the Salomon Ring of Steall Skyrace, for some unknown reason I decided that it would be a good idea to sign up too.

 I hadn’t taken part in an event of this scale before so was a little unsure of what to expect.
 I wasn’t even totally sure what a “Skyrace” was.